EDCD/EDDI/SpeechResponder/Variables.md

     - `hardpoints` the ship's hardpoints (this is an array of HardPoint objects)
     - `compartments` the ship's internal compartments (this is an array of Compartment objects)
     - `launchbays` the ship's internal hangars, containing SRV or Fighter 'vehicles' (this is an array of launchbay objects)

+## Status

+Information about your current status is available under the `status` object.

+Any values might be missing, depending on EDDI's configuration.

+    - `vehicle` the vehicle that is under the commander's control.
+Can be one of "Ship", "SRV" or "Fighter"
+    - `being_interdicted` a boolean value indicating whether the commander is currently being interdicted
+    - `in_danger` a boolean value indicating whether the commander is currently in danger
+    - `near_surface` a boolean value indicating whether the commander is near a landable surface (within it's gravity well)
+    - `overheating` a boolean value indicating whether the commander's vehicle is overheating
+    - `low_fuel` a boolean value indicating whether the commander has less than 25% fuel remaining
+    - `fsd_status` the current status of the ship's frame shift drive.
+Can be one of "ready", "cooldown", "charging", or "masslock"
+    - `srv_drive_assist` a boolean value indicating whether SRV drive assist is active
+    - `srv_under_ship` a boolean value indicating whether the SRV in within the proximity zone around the ship
+    - `srv_turret_deployed` a boolean value indicating whether the SRV's turret has been deployed
+    - `srv_handbrake_activated` a boolean value indicating whether the SRV's handbrake has been activated
+    - `scooping_fuel` a boolean value indicating whether the ship is currently scooping fuel
+    - `silent_running` a boolean value indicating whether silent running is active
+    - `cargo_scoop_deployed` a boolean value indicating whether the cargo scoop has been deployed
+    - `lights_on` a boolean value indicating whether the vehicle's external lights are active
+    - `in_wing` a boolean value indicating whether the commander is currently in a wing
+    - `hardpoints_deployed` a boolean value indicating whether hardpoints are currently deployed
+    - `flight_assist_off` a boolean value indicating whether flight assistance has been deactivated
+    - `supercruise` a boolean value indicating whether the ship is currently in supercruise
+    - `shields_up` a boolean value indicating whether the ship's shields are maintaining their integrity
+    - `landing_gear_down` a boolean value indicating whether the ship's landing gears have been deployed
+    - `landed` a boolean value indicating whether the ship is currently landed (on a surface)
+    - `docked` a boolean value indicating whether the ship is currently docked (at a station)
+    - `pips_sys` a decimal value indicating the power distributor allocation to systems
+    - `pips_eng` a decimal value indicating the power distributor allocation to engines
+    - `pips_wea` a decimal value indicating the power distributor allocation to weapons
+    - `firegroup` an integer value indicating the ship's currently selected firegroup
+    - `gui_focus` the commander's current focus.
+Can be one of "none", "internal panel" (right panel), "external panel" (left panel), "communications panel" (top panel), "role panel" (bottom panel), "station services", "galaxy map", or "system map"
+    - `latitude` a decimal value indicating the ship's current latitude (if near a surface)
+    - `longitude` a decimal value indicating the ship's current longitude (if near a surface)
+    - `altitude` a decimal value indicating the ship's current altitude (if in flight near a surface)
+    - `heading` a decimal value indicating the ship's current heading (if near a surface)

 ## Current starsystem